-Once you've picked a concept, you should then consider how well it fits with the rest of your organization's marketing initiatives.
+Once you've picked a concept, you should then consider how well it fits with the rest of your organisation's marketing initiatives.
 If the rest of your branded initiatives aspire to be heart-wrenching calls to action, a lighthearted campaign might seem out of touch.
-If you can synergize the two, both will wind up more effective.
+If you can synergise the two, both will wind up more effective.
 This is also the time for you to consider who you can call on to sponsor a campaign, if a prize is on the line.
-Proper integration of a sponsor can lead to greater leads and UGC than either one of the organizations could win on their own.

-Proper integration of a sponsor can lead to greater leads and UGC than either one of the organizations could win on their own.
+Proper integration of a sponsor can lead to greater leads and UGC than either one of the organisations could win on their own.

 You should also decide how long your campaign is going to run.
 Larger companies can afford to have a two week sweepstakes; they have the built in audience to spread word of the campaign, fast.
-Smaller organizations should give social media users time to catch up with them.
-We recommend 6 weeks minimum for a smaller organization's first campaign.
+Smaller organisations should give social media users time to catch up with them.
+We recommend 6 weeks minimum for a smaller organisation's first campaign.
 You can always have campaigns running back to back; once you get the hang of social media campaigns, you'll be in their world to stay.